Tr1ckX/FAAST_Week-1/README.md

 Each coach maximum capacity is 40 passenger

-Each train has a number of coaches (not explicitly fixed)
+Each train has a number of coaches

 As a bonus - charging system -> passengers can touch in with more than £2 credit